 The Code never intentionally puts a ceiling limit on conservatism.
-A designer is free to specify more-rigid requirements as he/she feels they may be justified.
-Conversely, a designer who is capable of applying a more complete and rigorous analysis consistent with the design criteria of this Code may justify a method different from that specified in the Code, and still satisfy the Code requirements.
+The designer is free to specify more-rigid requirements if the designer feels such requirements are justified.
+Conversely, a designer who is capable of applying a more complete and rigorous analysis consistent with the design criteria of this Code may justify a method different from that specified in the Code and still satisfy the Code requirements.